Mathison-AG/django-angular-dynamic-forms/README.rst

-Django Rest Framework meets Angular 5 dynamic forms
+Django Rest Framework meets Angular 6 dynamic forms
 ===================================================

 This repo provides Django mixins and Angular library for rapid development of create/edit dialogs for django rest framework.
-It depends on Angular5 and Material UI.
+It depends on Angular 6 and Material UI.

 On django side, extend your ``Viewset`` to use ``AngularFormMixin`` and optionally configure the mixin by providing either layout